 Your questions answered on our lifesaving work overseas.

-The RNLI’s maritime lifesaving expertise has been built up over 190 years and we can help others in the international lifesaving community by sharing our knowledge and experience, to help them improve their services and tackle drowning.
+Our lifesaving expertise has been built up over nearly 200 years and we can help others in the international lifesaving community to improve their services and tackle drowning.

 In addition to seeking donations from individuals, trusts, foundations and other international development donors who specifically want to fund our international activity, our international work has access to RNLI general funds, where needed, in the same way as our domestic activity.
-We currently spend less than 2% of our total annual expenditure on international work – this investment does not and will not impact our domestic rescue services.
+We typically spend around 2% of our total charitable expenditure on international work and this investment does not and will not impact our domestic rescue services.

 The RNLI is providing training and equipment to the Hellenic Rescue Team (HRT).
 It provides a volunteer lifeboat service in the narrow channels between Turkey and Greece, where hundreds of thousands of men, women and children have made the crossing and hundreds of people have died, according to the International Organisation for Migration.